Best (Garnet Crow album)

 Best is the first greatest hits album by Japanese band Garnet Crow.
 It was released on 26 October 2005 under Giza Studio.

 Background

-The album was released as promotion for the band 5th anniversary of debut.
+The album was released as promotion for the band's 5th anniversary of debut.

 Album includes all 18 chronologically released singles released - from debut single Mysterious Eyes until Kimi no Omoi Kaita Atsumeru Heaven.

 The album also includes various tracks from their studio albums and b-side tracks from singles, such as Mizu no Nai Hareta Umi e or Mikanseina Neiro.

 New unreleased song, Sora Iro Neko, was originally performed by Sayuri Iwata.

 Sayonara to Tatta Hitokoto de was introduced for the first time in their live tour GARNET CROW livescope 2005 ~I'm waiting 4 you & live~ before the official recording release.